PacSim/pacsim/README.md

 # Known issues
 * In Foxglove Studio (in contrast to RViz) the mesh of the car is displayed incorrectly using default settings.
 To fix this go to the left sidebar of the 3d panel -> Scene -> Mesh up axis and select Z-up.
 Restart to apply the change.
 * Currently the track editor can't handle the skidpad and acceleration tracks (lanesFirstWithLastConnected = False) properly.
+* Currently there exists no editor and visualization for the grip map.

 # Acknowledgements
 The initial version was developed at Elbflorace by: